SERVICES / ENS

-ENS receives messages from over 400 hospitals in Florida and compares them to patient lists provided by subscribers.
-When one of the listed patients receives care at a participating hospital, subscribers receive an alert containing details about that patient’s hospital encounter.
+ENS provides real-time notice of patient health care encounters from acute and post-acute care facilities across Florida.
+These health care facilities send admit-discharge-transfer (ADT) messages in real-time and ENS compares them to patient lists provided by subscribing health care organizations.
+When a listed patient receives care at a participating facility, subscribers receive an alert containing details about that patient’s health encounter.

 Optimize Financial Performance